facebook/facebook-android-sdk/README.md

   * In the popup, click on __Configure Variables...__ and then __New...__
   * In the 'name' field enter __ANDROID_JAR__ and in the 'path' field click on __File...__ and select the android.jar file from the Android SDK directory on your local machine.

-__NOTE: If you run into trouble, add the android.jar file directly to the project's build path.__
+__NOTE: If you run into trouble, add the android.jar file directly to the project's build path.
+You can also try Build Clean... from the Eclipse Project menu.__

 The SDK is now configured and ready to go.